andy-byers/CalicoDB/README.md

 ```

 ## TODO
-1. Get the fuzz testing up and running.
+1. Write some real documentation.
-2. Write some real documentation.
+2. Work on this README
-3. Work on this README
+3. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
-4. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
+4. Better freelist that uses trunk pages (see SQLite 3)
-5. Better freelist that uses trunk pages (see SQLite 3)
+5. Get unit test coverage up way higher

 ## Design